 In France, those six songs were spread over two beautiful EPs (pictured at left), the second also containing both tracks from Gene's fourth and last Columbia single, plus a choice cut from his new album.

 It's fortunate that, in full British Beat boom, the powers-that-be at EMI thought it necessary to record Gene with a real rock'n'roll combo.
 The combo in question happened to be The Shouts who had been steadily backing him up on stage since January '64.
-Comprised of Tim Bates (lead guitar), Jim Field (tenor sax), John Reece (bass), Eric Baker (keyboards) and Victor Clarke (drums), a line-up similar to that of The Dave Clark Five, they were nevertheless technically better and provided a flawless accompaniment at Vincent's forthcoming sessions.
+On March 8, they were with Gene at The Alhambra in Paris.
+Comprised of Tim Bates (lead guitar), Jim Field (tenor sax), John Reece (bass), Eric Baker (keyboards) and Victor Clarke (drums), a line-up similar to that of The Dave Clark Five, they were nevertheless technically much better and provided a flawless accompaniment at Vincent's forthcoming sessions.
 Being an English band and making ample use of an organ still seems to upset a number of fans ; instead, they should be thankful for the remarkable musicianship of most of these British groups and their dedication to bring back real rock'n'roll and rhythm'n'blues to the foreground of the music scene.